Elmar-DevOps/time-app/README.md

 Backend is written using Node.js and Express
 Database is MySQL

-This setup is for development mode!
+This setup is for development mode (Hot Reload)!